 2. Keep a book here and there

 I used to read one book at the time but eventually, I would get bored and stop.
 By keeping a few books around different areas of the house, you keep it fresh and always have something to read.
-I keep some books at work, beside my bed, in my office… Having a book around just pushes you to pick it up and having different books for different moods also helps.
+I keep some books at work, besides my bed, in my office… Having a book around just pushes you to pick it up and having different books for different moods also helps.

 3. Keep a list